 Play a song just for them

-You’re going to need a pretty stacked playlist to keep the music going from the beginning of your reception to the end of the night, so why not throw in a couple curve balls to surprise your parents?
+You’re going to need a pretty stacked playlist to keep the music going from the beginning of your reception to the end of the night, so why not throw in a couple of curveballs to surprise your parents?
 Think about sprinkling in the song they used for their first dance and a few of their all-time favourites.
 These are sure to get them out of their seats and onto the dance floor.

 Dance with them